-Waste-to-energy (W2E) is probably the world’s least discussed form of sustainable power generation – attracting much less attention than wind, solar, hydro, geothermal or even tidal energy.
+Waste-to-energy (W2E) or Energy-from-waste (EfW) is probably the world’s least discussed form of sustainable power generation – attracting much less attention than wind, solar, hydro, geothermal or even tidal energy.
 Yet the quiet success of W2E projects in Europe has not escaped the notice of ambitious investors who believe the technology could also work for Africa.
 As Europe’s W2E market approaches saturation, Africa is an obvious next step.
 Energy demand in the continent is predicted to rise by 127% by 2040, with electricity demand almost tripling and the share of renewables in Africa’s fuel mix growing from 1% today to 16% over the same period.

 There are some key demographic factors that favor the development of W2E in Africa.
 Rapid urbanization has created megacities (with populations of more than 10 million) across the continent.
 Cairo, Kinshasa and Lagos in Nigeria are already megacities, while Luanda, Dar es Salaam and Johannesburg will attain megacity status by 2030, according the UN.
 Highly concentrated conurbations need regular power and sustainable forms of waste disposal.
 There are also political drivers that support W2E in Africa.
 The UN’s Sustainable Development Goal no. 7 focuses on delivering universal access to affordable, clean energy, a policy that favors W2E in appropriate contexts.
 Government attitudes to landfilling are also changing.
 Cities have expanded so much and so rapidly that they have encircled enormous waste dumps, which were originally outside city boundaries.
 This has forced people to live and work next to, or even on, dangerous landfill sites, compelling governments to consider more sustainable options for waste management.